El-Fitz/smarteverything-testproject/README.md

 ##Future Updates to be expected
 - DONE: Allow to authenticate withouth key (using button1).
 Similar to usual Bluetooth pairing
 - DONE: Send payload through SigFox network
+- WIP : Use RTC to automatically collect sensors' data and send it through SigFox
 - WIP : Receive time and T-OTP daily seed (SigFox RSSI ?) through SigFox, once a day
 - WIP : Sleep / low power function to save power (using internal RTC, while allowing wake up from Bluetooth interrupt, if possible).
 Might be activated by default or by pressing button2
 - WIP : Connect to SigFox network on startup and request time, in order to update it accordingly for the T-OTP